AmosDinh/GNNpapersearch/README.md

 python fill_db.py
 ```

-The Frontend can be acceced via browser with this link [http://localhost](http://localhost)
+The Frontend can be accessed via browser with this link [http://localhost](http://localhost)

 ## Benchmark
 Benchmark files can be found in src/benchmark